Fine Free FAQ

 The following items will be charged a daily late fine:

 - Museum Passes

 Will I still receive reminders about returning items?

 You will still receive email, phone, or text notices (depending on the preferences you have set) for overdue items.
 After 30 days, the library will send a bill for the items.

 How is the library budget affected by the loss of fine income?

 Overdue fines on average make up approximately one half of one percent of the library’s annual budget.
 The library has been able to shift other budget lines to make up for the lost revenue.

 I have always thought of paying my fines as a donation to the library.
 Can I still donate?

 Yes!
-Now and in the future, donations to the Friends of the Library or directly to the library can made on our library website, through the mail, or in person.
+Now and in the future, donations to the Friends of the Library or directly to the library can be made online, through the mail, or in person.
 Your donation will support critical library programs and services.
-Click to make a donation online.

 What is the difference between a fine and a fee?